top of page

 • Meats

-• Nuts and Seeds, Raw or Sprouted are Best
+• Nuts and Seeds (raw or sprouted are best)

-• Beans and Legumes, Sprouted are Best
+• Beans and Legumes (sprouted are best)

 • Gluten-Free Whole Grains like Rice, Quinoa, and Millet

-Healthy, Low-Inflammatory Fats
+Healthy, Low-Inflammatory Fats to Embrace

 • Salmon